WasiKhann/Data-Analytics-Portfolio/Student Success Analysis/README.md

 * **Change of Course:** Showed minimal success rates for this category.
 * **Technological Specialization:** Did not significantly impact success rates.

-*(Optional: If you have a dedicated screenshot for 'Application Mode', insert it here.)*
+*(Optional: If `WhatsApp Image 2024-05-22 at 1.28.46 PM.jpeg` or `WhatsApp Image 2024-05-22 at 1.28.54 PM.jpeg` specifically show the Application Mode chart, you can place it here after renaming.)*
 *Insight: The application mode significantly impacts student success, with first-phase applicants having higher success rates, especially among females.*

 ## 📝 Recommendations and Conclusion